 T0 (RID Submission Closure date after which no additional RIDs are accepted)

-This is the international review date for formal submission of RIDs to CCSDS.
+This is the international review final date for formal submission of RIDs to CCSDS.

 Agency Review is announced and a call for review coordinators is made (these can be one Agency representative (e.g. ESA, NASA, …), but also the Area Directors (they should not come with major RIDs later on at CESG approval time) and other working groups that have an interest in that review.
-Center and Agency reviews are allowed to have their internal co-ordination provided they respect the RID closure date.
+Center and Agency reviews are allowed to have their internal co-ordination provided they respect the RID submittal closure date.

 Note: